rooi/homebridge-intercom-automation-hat/README.md

 Siri-controlled HomeKit smart accessory.
 Siri integration is provided by [HomeBridge](https://github.com/homebridge/homebridge).

+## Connecting wires to the automation phat
+* Connect the intercom's ground wire to the automation phat ground
+* Connect the intercom's door opener (high) to automation phat output one
+* Connect the intercom's doorbell wire (high) to automation phat analog one

 ## Installation

 If you are new to Homebridge, please first read the Homebridge [documentation](https://www.npmjs.com/package/homebridge).